Pokémon video game series competitive play: Reception

-Laura Dale, writing for Destructoid, stated that the competitive community was a more opening and welcoming environment for all age groups, which she believed was due to the nature of the gameplay making all players start at an equal skill level.
+Laura Dale, writing for Destructoid, stated that, when compared to other competitive video game scenes, the competitive Pokémon community fostered a more opening and welcoming environment for all age groups, which she believed was due to the nature of the gameplay making all players start at an equal skill level.
 She also believed this was due to both official events, competitive players, and the games themselves emphasizing that losses were only a step forward, creating a more positive environment as a whole.
 Several professional players have stated that the game is interesting due to its simplicity and ease of getting into it, with the mind games involved in competitive matches making competitive play interesting while simultaneously entertaining for audiences.
 Justin Groot, writing for The Meta, stated that the competitive community, despite being fractured among several disparate groups who had their own preferred playstyles and wishes for how competitive Pokémon should be handled, was a largely united community as a result of a shared love of the series.

 Justin Berube, writing for Nintendo World Report, stated that despite the popularity of the Pokémon franchise, very few partake in the game's competitive scene due to the high barriers of entry.
 These include aspects such as the amount of knowledge of the game's mechanics, the constantly shifting metagame, and the amount of time and effort that are needed in order to even participate in the scene in the first place.
 Jason Krell, writing for Kill Screen, criticized the amount of travelling and money that needed to be spent on competitive Pokémon to qualify its largest events, which players in the community had denounced as being a "pay-to-win" style of play.
 Ben Sledge, writing for TheGamer, criticized the game's high barriers of entry and low cash prizes for players, believing it made the game a less popular esport as a result.

 Due to the different playstyles between different competitive groups, there have been divides in how different elements of the competitive scene should be handled.
 The initial announcement of that official competitions would use double battles in 2009 led to a split in the competitive community between those who enjoyed a given battling format.
 The Dynamax mechanic received mixed commentary from various competitive players, with double battle players praising the mechanic while single battle players disliked it.